FAQs

 General Information

 As a branch of the Young Men’s Christian Association, Camp Cheerio is committed to helping our campers grow morally and spiritually.
-Each day begins with a brief spiritual thought; our Vespers services are held each evening around a campfire, then afterwards each cabin holds its own private devotions prior to lights out.
+Each day begins with a brief spiritual thought during Morning Watch.
+Our Vespers services are presented each evening by our older campers around a campfire, and then each cabin holds its own private devotions in the cabin, prior to lights out.

 Grace is sung prior to each meal.

-Camp Cheerio is, by its very nature, a Christian oriented camp but does not seek to “convert” a child to a specific religion.
-In fact, we endeavor to attract a true cross section of life to camp - everyone is welcome without regard to race, color, sex, religion, or national origin.
+Camp Cheerio is, by its very nature, a Christian oriented camp, however, we endeavor to attract a true cross section of life to camp - everyone is welcome without regard to race, color, sex, religion, or national origin.
 Our religious emphasis revolves mostly around instilling values (such as respect, responsibility, citizenship, honesty, caring, and faith) and character development, which are enhanced by appropriate passages in the Bible.

 Camp Cheerio attracts campers from all over the world.
 Most however, come from North Carolina and surrounding states.
 The wide diversity of campers and staff creates an environment in which campers can make friends and learn about people from all parts of the country and world.